Preet287/LinkedIn-automation/README.md

 # LinkedIn-automation
 Creating an automated system that monitors competitors' LinkedIn activity, specifically targeting decision-makers' new connections.
-Based on the 'About Us' section, job description, or recent posts of these new connections, the automation should generate a hyper-personalized connection request to be sent from your LinkedIn account.
+Based on the 'About Us' section, job description, or recent posts of these new connections, the automation would generate a hyper-personalized connection request to be sent from your LinkedIn account.
 # Install
-naas drivers using:
 python -m pip install naas_drivers
 # Steps
 1. Get Competitors' company followers:
    - Import libraries